Dear OTG Supporters,

 Maui’s Three-Part Mission

 Following the deadly wildfire in Lahaina, we recognized the Deaf Community's lack of vital information as information was changing quickly and oftentimes what was available online was not provided in caption or sign language.
-To address this, we swiftly established an accessible Emergency Hub on our website, offering real-time updates for all Maui residents re: local shelter and aid distribution locations while also featuring a variety of Deaf-led Mental Health resources in American and International Sign Language.
+To address this, we swiftly established an accessible Emergency Hub, offering real-time updates for all Maui residents re: local shelter and aid distribution locations while also featuring a variety of Deaf-led Mental Health resources in American and International Sign Language.

 On the ground, we provided hard-to-reach resources like solar lights with USB chargers for areas facing power disruptions.
 Additionally, we equipped local Deaf-led teams with battery packs for sustained assistance; and offered clean water filtration systems, reusable period pads, and more to deaf families.